tiarariansa/tiarariansa/README.md

 I'm currently learning machine learning at Bangkit Academy 2023 led by Google, GoTo, & Traveloka.

-If you are interested in getting to know me, please follow my LinkedIn (https://www.linkedin.com/in/tiararianasari/).
+If you are interested in getting to know me, please follow my (https://www.linkedin.com/in/tiararianasari/).